To add a line of constant value using a function plot, you can use these steps:

 - Change the Type from Y=F(X) to X=F(Y).

-- Highlight the cos(Y) next to the X = F(Y) = and type the desired value for the vertical line.
+- Highlight the cos(Y) text in the X = F(Y) = field and enter the desired value for the vertical line.
 For instance, you might type 400, if you want the line displayed at X=400.

-- In the Property Manager, select the Data Limits tab.
+- In the Property Manager, click the Data Limits tab.

-- Highlight the value 12 next to Last value and type the axis maximum value.
+- Highlight the value 12 in the Last value field and enter the axis maximum value.
 For a horizontal line, this should be the X maximum value.
 For a vertical line, this should be the Y maximum value.

-- Highlight the zero next to First value and type the axis minimum value.
+- Highlight the zero in the First value field and enter the axis minimum value.
 For a horizontal line, this should be the X minimum value.
 For a vertical line, this should be the Y minimum value.

 The line now extends the full length of the plot at the specified value.
 The line style and color can be changed on the Line tab in the Property Manager.